 - Exercise your pet on a leash at the airport and give it any needed medications.

 - Place your pet in the carrier, secure the latch, and fasten the leash to the outside of the container.

 - Pick your pet up from the airport as soon as you can - within 24 hours of arrival if possible.
 If you do not, your pet may be shipped back to where it came from.
 Or, the airline may place it in a kennel at your expense.

-- it is not in a USDA and IATA-approved container
+- Your pet isn't in a USDA and IATA-approved container.

-- it has been sedated, and the carrier bears no note of the drug name, dosage, and how it was given
+- Your pet has been sedated, and the carrier bears no note of the drug name, dosage, and how it was given.

 - You cannot present proper identification and documents.